Where EU Sovereign Convergence Actually Lives

 Why Johansen rather than Engle-Granger (Engle and Granger, 1987)?
 Three reasons.
 Symmetry.
 Engle-Granger requires choosing one series as dependent and another as independent, and gives a different p-value depending on the choice.
 Johansen does not.
 Joint estimation.
 Johansen estimates the cointegrating vector(s) jointly across legs rather than recovering them from a reduced-form OLS regression.
 Generality.
 Johansen tests the rank of cointegration, which means an n-asset system can carry multiple stationary linear combinations.
 The Italy-Germany 2s3s10s butterfly (Appendix B) carries two; Engle-Granger applied to a derived single-series butterfly cannot recover that fact.

 The cointegration residual is treated as an Ornstein-Uhlenbeck (OU) mean-reverting process.
 The OU half-life is the implied time-to-halve: the time the residual is expected to take to close half the distance back to its equilibrium level, conditional on no new shocks.
 It is computed from an autoregressive fit on the change in the residual against the lagged level, which is the discrete-time approximation of the OU stochastic differential equation.
-The half-life sets the expected holding period and therefore the time stop on the trade.
+The half-life sets the natural time-scale over which the residual closes and informs the time-stop parameter on the signal-form definition in §4.4.

 The Error Correction Model is the standard cointegration-implied dynamic, written in change-of-variable form: